 The Perobe hot-water underfloor temperature control system is an ultra-flat hot-water surface heating installation.
-The thin-bed system (heating tube diameters of 6 mm and 8 mm) is just the thing when you want to retrofit underfloor heating for temperature control and makes made-to-measure warmth available at low temperatures, even in existing buildings.
+The thin-bed system (heating tube diameters of (8 mm) is just the thing when you want to retrofit underfloor heating for temperature control and makes made-to-measure warmth available at low temperatures, even in existing buildings.

 Maximum comfort for your home in just a few steps